maxsdw/vRap-js/README.md

 vRap-js
 =======

-## Basic Usage
+## Usage
 ***

 vRap.js is an object oriented Front-End framework to easily construct Rich Internet Apps with JavaScript.
-Using a MVC architecture approach, vRap-js provides a convenient way to give structure to your projects, it exposes an API that let you manage client-side data and synchronize that data with a persistence model, as well as create, extend and manage classes and objects with a bit of effort.
+Using a MVC architecture approach, vRap-js provides a convenient way to give structure to your projects, it exposes an API that let you manage client-side data and synchronize that data with a persistence model, as well as create, extend and manage classes and objects with no effort.
+You can mix vRap.js with any other framework or library you prefer.

 ### Attach the vrap-js.min.js file to the project HTML